Vlastimil Košvanec: Portraiture

 Košvanec was considered one of the finest portraitist, appreciated both for his technique and his unique style.
 He imposed a taste and generated a style, to which the Prague upper classes aspired.
 The rich bourgeois, the aristocracy, the elite, the businessmen, the intellectual and the illustrious men wanted a portrait to be immortalized.
 This privileged relation enabled the artist to paint portraits of the most important characters of the First Republic such as the President Edvard Beneš, democratic statesman and politician during the transition period between the end of Habsburg Empire (1918) and the Communist takeover of February 1948.

-Košvanec studio was located in Prague XII, in the district of Královsky.
+Košvanec studio was located in Prague 12.
 In addition to portraits of celebrities, in these years the artist tried out figurative compositions set in bucolic, allegorical, mythical settings, putting emphasis on color, light and joie de vivre.
 Nature became one thing with female figures, and mythologized women were identified with nymphs or represented as a goddess.
 After many exhibitions from 1926 to 1937, a highly successful personal exhibition was held in Prague in November 1939.
 Mr. Oscar Kokoschka, who lived in Prague from 1934 to 1938, played an important role in these events.
 Košvanec's paintings were more "praguese" at that moment: women appeared elegant, stylish, half-naked, surrounded by a flowering nature over the hills of Petrin, "in the greenish shade of wide gardens and leafy trees" in the quiet Hradcany, and these nymphs revealed the secret charm of Malá Strana and of St. Nicholas Church.

 The War

-After the arrival of the Nazi troops in Prague, on March 15, 1939, the German protectorate began to enact a series of anti-Jewish measures.
+After the arrival of the Nazi troops in Prague, on 15 March 1939, the German protectorate began to enact a series of anti-Jewish measures.
 The extermination of Jewish people started then, and Czech Resistance was violently repressed.
 Košvanec gave his fur coat to German soldiers on the public square, during a fundraising for the German troops in Stalingrad in winter 1942–1943, when the Second World War broke out.
 This theatrical gesture, which was judged to be outrageous, caused a collaborationism accuse and the immediate expulsion from the Association of Czech artists (Blok ceských výtvarníku) once the war finished.

 In 1947, Košvanec was put on trial.
 The artist was convicted, imprisoned and forced to pay a fine of 40,000 CZK.
-On September 29, 1949, his wife died, he fell into a deep depression and suffered a total nervous breakdown that forced him to stay in a mental hospital.
+On 29 September 1949, his wife died, he fell into a deep depression and suffered a total nervous breakdown that forced him to stay in a mental hospital.
 It seems that he was freed, thanks to the remission of the rest of the sentence, between 1949 and 1950.

 Death

 Košvanec painted illegally during the 1950s.
 The artist fell in love with a young Gypsy woman.
-He spent his last years in complete isolation until November 1961 when, at the age of 74, died forgotten by everybody and his body was buried in the cemetery of Olšany in Prague.
+He spent his last years in complete isolation until November 1961 when, at the age of 74, died forgotten by everybody and his body was buried at the Olšany Cemetery Prague.